 Here in Cardiff we have no facilities for recovering spent helium gas, hence all the liquid helium transfers undertaken in our laboratories are "open" in the manner shown in the photos.
 However some installations offer recovery facilities whereby a helium return line is attached to the exhaust port of the cryostat.
 Use the black anodized aluminium tightening ring and O-ring from the central neck fitting to make a seal around the liquid helium transfer tube.
-Under such circumstances, a coarse flow-meter could be inserted in the return line to indicate flow rate from the transfer.
-Usually, a steady flow rate is indicated during the cool and fill phases of the transfer.
+Under such circumstances, a coarse flow meter could be inserted in the return line to indicate flow rate from the transfer.
+Usually a steady flow-rate is indicated during the cool and fill phases of the transfer.
 When the reservoir is full however, the flow rate becomes erratic, and the transfer should be terminated.

 When the transfer is complete the transfer tube should be removed carefully but swiftly and the safety valves fitted without delay.

-This kind of detector exhibits a rapid increase in resistance as it approaches liquid helium temperature and this can be used as a check on the final stages of the transfer.
-The InSb bolometer resistance can be measured using a multimeter across pins D and E of the preamplifier input connector as shown in photo.
+The InSb detector exhibits a rapid increase in resistance as it approaches liquid helium temperature and this can be used as a check on the final stages of the transfer.
+The InSb bolometer resistance can be measured using a multimeter across pins C and F of the room temperature channel one 10-pin electrical connector as shown in photo.
 4.4.